-For the first gravel event of the year we bring you a combination of flowing single track trails with some technical components and cruisy open tracks with some nice open blasts.
-Due to the time of the year make sure you watch out for icy tree roots and slippery descents.
+We bring you a combination of flowing single track trails with some technical components and cruisy open tracks with some nice open blasts.
+Due to the time of the year you can hope for glorious sunshine and hopefully hard-packed dry trails.

 The routes take you through the Surrey Hills AONB and showcase the area in a way you’ll never get to see from the roads.
 You’ll go through the heart of Winterfold Wood, Hurt Wood and Pasture Wood, all three of which make for beautifully scenic but manageable gravel riding.

-As the long route clocks up just over 80km in length it also takes in over 1500m of vertical ascent.
+As the long route clocks up just over 50km in length it also takes in over 897m of vertical ascent.
 So the ride will be a challenge but it will also be one hell of an adventure.

 Of course you’ll be rewarded for all your off-roading efforts as you cross the finish line to receive a bespoke wooden finishers medal, beer from Freedom Brewery and other goodies from our partners at Jimmy’s Iced Coffee and OTE sports.